WHO ARE THE PEOPLE IN YOUR NEIGHBORHOOD? PART TWO, OCs.

 The hybrid still racked up points, as Cal’s wont to do.
 But aside from a four game stretch of absolute carpet-bombing Minnesota, Arizona State, Portland State and Oregon, the offense’s productivity went down as the season went on, most notoriously versus USC in a 23-9 loss.
 After the Oregon State game, Cal’s quarterbacks didn’t pass for 300 yards once, not even against the cuddly, enabling pass defense of Texas A&M in the bowl game.

-Dunbar’s return to the Big Ten and the job running Tim Brewster’s offense at Minnesota now ends the awkwardness, and also guarantees that Minnesota/Michigan will be a bonified shootout, since spread sets seem to be offensive gonorrhea for Michigan (discomfort, pain, burning sensation–all there.)
+Dunbar's return to the Big Ten and the job running Tim Brewster's offense at Minnesota now ends the awkwardness, and also guarantees that Minnesota/Michigan will be a bonified shootout, since spread sets seem to be offensive gonorrhea for Michigan (discomfort, pain, burning sensation--all there.)

-Jim Michalczik is listed as the offensive coordinator on their website, but classic Tedford should be back in vogue in Berkeley, naked protesters be damned.
-This means joy for offensive whores like ourselves, since Tedford’s play-action post play may be one of the most elegantly drawn-up and executed plays in college football, no matter who’s throwing it.
+This means joy for offensive whores like ourselves, since Tedford's play-action post play may be one of the most elegantly drawn-up and executed plays in college football, no matter who's throwing it.

 Yes, more Youtube to drool over.
 Really: this isn’t football, it’s trigonometry in motion.